rajeshbutpur/dev-env-vagrant-ubuntu-desktop/README.md

 This VM runs with Vagrant, ansible and Virtualbox.
 It uses Vagrant to spin up a Ubuntu box in Virtualbox and auto-provisions it with ansible roles.
 These roles contain the following packages:

 - Docker and docker-compose
-- JetBrains ToolBox - Intellij IDEA and PyCharm
+- JetBrains ToolBox - Intellij IDEA and PyCharm (manual install)
 - Java SDK
-- Chrome and Firefox browsers
+- Chrome and Firefox browsers - (to be removed)
-- Chrome Driver for selenium
+- Chrome Driver for selenium - (to be remove)
-- NodeJS
+- NodeJS - (remove)
 - Python
-- Fabric automation framework
+- Fabric automation framework - (to be remove)
 - Terraform
 - Ansible
 - AWS CLI